 organized day tours available from Split.

-If you'd like to visit the Lakes before your Koda Sail adventure with us, simply fill out this form and we'll put you in contact with our local suppliers.
+If you'd like to visit the Lakes before your Koda Sail adventure with us, simply email us and we'll put you in contact with our local suppliers.

 Check out the Dalmatian Voyager and start planning your road trip today!